Viatical Settlement Texas

 Are viatical settlements taxed in Texas?

 Viatical settlements in Texas follow federal tax guidelines, which generally state that proceeds from viatical settlements are not taxed if the insured is chronically or terminally ill.
-This exemption applies as long as the viatical settlement complies with specific IRS criteria.
-Consulting a tax advisor for personalized advice is recommended.

 Can I change my mind after accepting a viatical settlement offer in Texas?